Engage Special Services

 Request a Tour for Classes and Section Groups

 Faculty, Teaching Fellows, and Teaching Assistants may request a directed discussion, led by curatorial staff or by advanced students, for their class.
 Discussions are available on site during open museum hours as well as on Tuesdays.
-Contact Issa Lampe, Interim Curator for Education, at 650-725-6099 or email@example.com to inquire.
+Contact Issa Lampe, Associate Director for Academic and Public Engagement, at 650-725-6099 or email@example.com to inquire.

 Plan a Private Function at the Center

 Stanford University groups may reserve areas of the Center for private functions such as receptions or dinners.
 For more information, refer to Private Events or contact the Special Events Coordinator at 725-7304 or firstname.lastname@example.org.

 Most of the Center's collections are in storage.
 These include holdings of works on paper—including more than 3700 prints, 1500 drawings, and 3300 photographs—as well as Asian scrolls, which can be exhibited only for short periods due to their sensitivity to light.
 By appointment, smaller classes, sections, seminar groups, and individual researchers may view works from storage in the Tanenbaum Seminar Room.

 - Make an appointment to reserve the room

 The Tanenbaum Seminar Room is available Monday-Friday, 10 am to 4:30 pm by appointment.
 Requests for seminar room use should be submitted as early as possible, and no later than one week before the date requested.
 The room is reserved on a first-requested, first-served basis and its availability is limited.
 From your Stanford email address, send your room request and all other correspondence regarding your visit to: cactanenbaum [at] lists.stanford.edu.
 Classes must leave the building no later than 4:45 pm.